jorgebucaran/hyperapp/docs/state-slices.md

 }
 ```

-And have a corresponding action inside a namespace that matches the state you want to update.
+You will have a corresponding action inside a namespace that matches the state you want to update.

 ```js
 actions: {